 At St. Gabriel and Sacred Heart parishes, we offer many opportunities for the members of our faith community to contribute their time and service to the greater good of God, the Church and the community.
 Below is a complete list of lay-ministries actively at work in our parish.
 If you feel you are being called to serve the Church through your talents and abilities, we would love to speak with you about any of these ministries to which you would be interested in contributing.
-Please feel free to call the parish office at (225) 642-8441 or you can visit our Stewardship of Ministries page to complete and submit a detailed form.
+To get involved, please feel free to call the parish office at (225) 642-8441 or you can volunteer for a ministry online.

 - This committee helps to oversee the maintenance of all grounds and facilities of St. Gabriel.
 This committee sets maintenance priorities and creates solutions to maintenance problems.
 Commitment: meet the second Monday of every month.